84th Indiana Infantry Regiment: Service

 The 84th Indiana Infantry was organized at Indianapolis and Richmond, Indiana and mustered in for a three-year enlistment on September 3, 1862, under the command of Colonel Nelson Trusler.

 The regiment was attached to 3rd Brigade, Kanawha Division, District of West Virginia, Department of the Ohio, October 1862.
 District of Eastern Kentucky, Department of the Ohio, to February 18, 1863.
 2nd Brigade, Baird's 3rd Division, Army of Kentucky, Department of the Ohio, February 1863.
 Baird's Division, Franklin, Tennessee, Department of the Cumberland, to June 1863.
 1st Brigade, 1st Division, Reserve Corps, Department of the Cumberland, to October 1863.
 2nd Brigade, 1st Division, IV Corps, Army of the Cumberland, to August 1864.
 3rd Brigade, 3rd Division, IV Corps, Army of the Cumberland, to June 1865.

-The 86th Indiana Infantry mustered out of service on June 14, 1865.
+The 84th Indiana Infantry mustered out of service on June 14, 1865.
 Non-veterans and recruits were transferred to the 57th Indiana Infantry.

 Service summary

-This regiment was organized at Richmond and was mustered in September 3, 1862.
+This regiment was organized at Richmond and was mustered in on September 3, 1862.
 It left the state on the 8th for Covington, Kentucky, where it was assigned to the defenses against the threatened invasion of Kirby Smith's forces.

 On October 1 it moved by rail for Point Pleasant, West Virginia, and moved from there on the 13th for Guyandotte where it remained until November 14.
 It was then in the vicinity of Cassville and Catlettsburg, Kentucky, until February 7, 1863, when it left Catlettsburg for Louisville, which place was reached on the 17th and the regiment was assigned to the 2nd brigade, 3d division, Army of Kentucky.

 It was first ordered to Nashville, then to Franklin, where it remained until June 3, being engaged in several skirmishes, including the pursuit of Van Dorn, March 9–12 and the repulse of Van Dorn's attack on Franklin April 10.
 June 3, it marched for Triune and was assigned to the 1st brigade, 1st division, reserve corps, Gen. Granger commanding.

 Tullahoma Campaign June 23 – July 7.
 It was in the fight at Triune and pursuit of Bragg, the regiment marching to Middleton, Shelbyville and Wartrace, remaining there until August 12.
 It moved to Estill Springs on the 20th thence to Tullahoma, Stevenson, Bridgeport and Chattanooga, arriving at the latter place September 13.

 It participated in the battle of Chickamauga, where its division held the extreme left, on the first day, repeatedly repulsing desperate assaults, and on the next day materially aided Gen. Thomas in saving his army from the massed assault of the enemy, losing in the two days 125 in killed, wounded and missing.